 Silver Duke of Edinburgh's International Award

-Outward Bound Australia is proud to deliver the Silver Duke of Edinburgh's International Award to all young people 15-24 years in the ACT and NSW.
+Outward Bound Australia is proud to deliver the Silver Duke of Edinburgh's International Award to all young people 15-24 years in the ACT, NSW and Victoria.
 This might be a continuation of your Bronze Award, or it might be the beginning of your journey, where nature will inspire you on your Adventurous Journeys and you will inspire others during your Voluntary Service.

 The Silver Award is the second level of The Duke of Edinburgh’s International Award.
 You may have already been involved at Bronze level and perhaps you will also go on to do your Gold level.